Sav22999/sav-pdf-viewer-pro/README.md

 If you want to help to develop this app, you can open an `Issue` an send feedback about the features or report bugs.

+You can improve this project translating it in your language on Crowdin, follow [this link](https://crowdin.com/project/sav-pdf-viewer).

 ### Screenshots

 <img src="images/screenshots/1.png" width="200px"></img><img src="images/screenshots/2.png" width="200px"></img><img src="images/screenshots/3.png" width="200px"></img><img src="images/screenshots/4.png" width="200px"></img>